Graph Data Augmentation with Contrastive Learning on Covariate Distribution Shift: Insufficient Latent Information Utilization Issue

 Based on the above summary, we hypothesize that leveraging the mutually exclusive relationship between stable features and environment features could further enhance the model’s discriminative ability.
 Therefore, we utilize the manifold assumption \cite{van2020survey} and introduce the concept of contrastive learning to enable the model to acquire a stronger discriminative capability.
 Based on this idea, we propose MPAIACL for \underline{M}ore \underline{P}owerful \underline{A}dversarial \underline{I}nvariant \underline{A}ugmentation using \underline{C}ontrastive \underline{L}earning.
 To fully unleash the potential of the information embedded in the latent space, we employ contrastive learning to push apart the stable and environmental features within this space.
 At the same time, we leverage contrastive learning to enhance the representation of environment features.

-From the perspective of feature distribution in the latent space, Fig. \ref{fig: MPAIACL_tse} illustrates the distributions of stable and environment features under a covariate shift in the Molbbbp size domain using AIA.
-As shown in Fig. \ref{fig: MPAIACL_tse}, MPAIACL exhibits a more distinct and well-separated boundary between stable and environmental features compared to AIA, indicating improved feature discrimination in the latent space.
+From the perspective of feature distribution in the latent space, Figure \ref{fig: MPAIACL_tse} illustrates the distributions of stable and environment features under a covariate shift in the Molbbbp size domain using AIA.
+As shown in Figure \ref{fig: MPAIACL_tse}, MPAIACL exhibits a more distinct and well-separated boundary between stable and environmental features compared to AIA, indicating improved feature discrimination in the latent space.

-From the perspective of Euclidean distance, as shown in Fig. \ref{fig: distance}, the distance proportion of MPAIACL is significantly larger than that of AIA, indicating that the stable and environmental features extracted by MPAIACL are more distinct in the latent space.
+From the perspective of Euclidean distance, as shown in Figure \ref{fig: distance}, the distance proportion of MPAIACL is significantly larger than that of AIA, indicating that the stable and environmental features extracted by MPAIACL are more distinct in the latent space.

-Additionally, as shown in Fig. \ref{fig: motivation_acc}, the results indicate a positive correlation between the distinctness of stable and environmental feature proportions and the model’s accuracy—that is, the greater the separation between these features, the higher the performance achieved.
+Additionally, as shown in Figure \ref{fig: motivation_acc}, the results indicate a positive correlation between the distinctness of stable and environmental feature proportions and the model’s accuracy—that is, the greater the separation between these features, the higher the performance achieved.